East Caicos

 East Caicos is the fourth largest island in the Turks and Caicos Islands.
 To the west, it is separated from Middle Caicos by Lorimer Creek, a narrow passage that can accommodate only small boats.
 To the south is South Caicos.
 East Caicos has no inhabitants.

 Geography

 East Caicos belongs to the South Caicos and East Caicos District. has an area of 90.6 km2 within the high water mark, and of 182 km2 within the shoreline.
 The difference between the two values is not accounted for as land area.
 The island is covered by ponds, lakes, swamps and mangroves inhabited by flamingos, wild ducks and pigeons.

-The highest point in the Turks and Caicos Archipelago is East Caicos’ Flamingo Hill with an elevation of 156 ft.
-Savannas stretch across the island’s north side.
+The highest point in the Turks and Caicos Archipelago is East Caicos’s Flamingo Hill with an elevation of 156 ft.
+Savannas stretch across the island's north side.
 The northwest of the island hosts a cave system that was once used to mine bat guano.
 Petroglyphs found there are evidence of the island's earliest settlers.